 Executive Officer, Amber Wakefield

-Joining the FAI team in 2019, with 19 years of experience in the screen industry, Amber has wide experience in production, transport, and locations on international feature films and dramas.
+Amber joined the FAI team in 2019, with twenty years of experience in the screen industry, she brings with her wide experience in production, transport, and locations on international feature films and dramas.
 A passionate advocate for the industry with a comprehensive understanding of the New Zealand screen infrastructure and ecosystem.
 Amber is also the Executive Officer of the New Zealand Cinematographers Society (NZCS).
 Her knowledge of the industry and extensive network means she is ideally placed to help FAI reach its goals.

 Graham Dunster, Board Member